eli64s/readme-ai/docs/docs/examples/models/openai/gpt-3.5-turbo/README-Typescript.md

 ### ⚫ Installation

-Build ChatGPT-App-React-Native-TypeScript from the source and intsall dependencies:
+Build ChatGPT-App-React-Native-TypeScript from the source and install dependencies:

 1. **Clone the repository:**